Breeks History, Family Crest & Coats of Arms

-England after the Norman Conquest of England in 1066.
+The ancient name Breeks is a Norman name that would have been developed in England after the Norman Conquest of England in 1066.
 This name was a name given to a cheerful or lively person.
 The name stems from the Old English root, bragge, which means lively, gay, or active.
 A Norman derivation is slightly different, and suggests that the word stems from the root braggi, which means a hero, or man of great accomplishment.
-CITATION[CLOSE]

 Early Origins of the Breeks family

-Cambridgeshire where they held a family seat from very early times.
-The Hundredorum Rolls of 1273 list Henry Brag as holding estates in Cambridgeshire.
 The Register of the University of Oxford list Edward Bragge in 1573 and Edmund Bragge in 1601.
-CITATION[CLOSE]

 Early History of the Breeks family